Measuring the Unmeasurable? Systematic Evidence on Scale Transformations in Subjective Survey Data: Systematic evidence from WellBase

-Our results are shown in Figure \ref{fig:likert}.
-There we compare the sign reversal risk for estimates based on wellbeing scales published in top-five economics journals (solid line) with the corresponding risk for estimates derived from other types of Likert scales.
+Results are shown in Figure \ref{fig:likert}.
+There we compare the sign reversal risk for estimates based on wellbeing scales published in top-five economics journals (solid line) with the corresponding risk for estimates based on other Likert scales.
 The risk of sign reversal for wellbeing estimates in this subsample is around 41\%.
-This is lower than that for risk and trust (77\% and 58\%, respectively), but larger than for political preferences (32\%), and similar to that observed for other concepts measured with Likert scales (45\%).
+This is lower than that for risk (56\%), trust (58\%), political preferences (44\%), and the `other' concepts (47\%).

-To explore why these risks vary across concepts, we replicated the analysis of Table \ref{tab:predictors_sign}.
-Figure \ref{fig:swb_likert_sign_rev} shows that the predictors of reversal risk are remarkably similar across types of measures: larger t-statistics reduce reversal risk, while more response categories increase it (see also Figure \ref{fig:nlabs_wellbase}).
-Hence, the higher overall reversal risk for e.g. measures of risk-preferences reflects that these use scales with more categories and tend to have smaller t-statistics.
-In contrast, measures of trust or political preferences typically use fewer categories and exhibit larger t-statistics than wellbeing measures (see Appendix Table \ref{tab:compo}).

-In sum, neither the level nor the determinants of reversal risk are unique to wellbeing.
+Finally, to explore whether the risks of sign reversal vary across concepts, we also replicated the analysis of Table \ref{tab:predictors_sign}.
+Figure \ref{fig:swb_likert_sign_rev} shows that the predictors of reversal risk are similar across types of measures: most notably, larger t-statistics robustly reduce reversal risk.
+Thus, neither the level nor the determinants of reversal risk are unique to wellbeing.
 Any concept measured with Likert-type scales is similarly vulnerable.